ATPs/HumanGeneticsReference/README.md

-# HumanGeneWiki
+# Human Genetics Reference

-some data I collected for human genes
+resources for doing research with human